arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/01.user-manual/content.md

 - **Baud rate:** 115200 bps
 - **Logic level:** 1.8 V

 This console provides access to low-level system messages printed by the bootloaders (e.g., SPL and U-Boot), which are not visible through SSH or other high-level interfaces.
-For example, it allows capturing logs related to power delivery negotiation or hardware initialization during early boot information that is otherwise inaccessible.
+For example, it allows capturing logs related to power delivery negotiation or hardware initialization during early boot stages, providing information that is otherwise inaccessible.

 ### Power Button